Concern over Dublin jobs as Oracle to cut 1,300 European roles

 Staff at Oracle Ireland have been told the company is cutting as many as 1,300 jobs across Europe, with Dublin among the locations affected.
 The technology company employs more than 1,400 people in the capital, with Amsterdam and Malaga also likely to be affected by the job cuts.

-Staff were invited to an “all-hands” meeting by management on Wednesday afternoon at which they were told their news.
+Staff were invited to an “all-hands” meeting by management on Wednesday afternoon at which they were told the news.

 The staff cuts affect people working across sales, business development and solutions engineering.The layoffs come after Oracle fell short of quarterly revenue estimates late last year as growth in its cloud services business failed to cover losses in its traditional licensing business.